jminor/cardmaker/README.md

 ## A Note About SVG Rendering

 SVG is a very powerful and flexible format for Scalable Vector Graphics.
 There are many implementations of SVG rendering, many of which differ in some details.

 As such, you may notice that the SVG templates, and SVG output files look different in your browser than they do in Inkscape, or in other programs.
+You may even notice differences with Inkscape on Mac vs Windows.
+This is especially true for multi-line wrapped text and/or font availability.

 If you want your cards to look perfect, then I suggest that you use Inkscape to make your template (since CardMaker uses it for rendering) and then use a high resolution PNG output for printing.

 ## Output Sizes, DPI, etc.